 - current CV

-- completed expression of interest form
+- explanation of area of interest

 Once you have emailed the above to your potential supervisor, you can apply for admission and scholarships through the Adelaide Graduate Research School.